net-daemon/docs/docs/index.md

 title: NetDaemon
 ---

 This is the application daemon project for Home Assistant.
-This project makes it possible to make automatons using the .NET Core (3.1) framework.
-The API uses the new nullable types and C# 8.0.
+This project makes it possible to make automatons using the .NET 5.
+The API uses the new nullable types and C# 9.0.
 Please make your self familiar with these concepts.

 Why a new application daemon for Home Assistant?
 There already exists one!?
 The existing appdaemon is a great software and are using python as language and ecosystem.
 This is for people who loves to code in the .NET core ecosystem and c#.
 The daemon will be supported by all supported platforms of .NET core.